Faaiz22/Emotions/README.md

 ## Dataset

-The project uses an emotion dataset with the following structure:
+The project uses an emotion dataset named emotions.csv from Kaggle but could not be uploaded because of it's size  and has  following structure:
 - **Text Column**: Raw text data for classification
 - **Label Column**: Emotion labels (0-5 scale)